porsche-design-system/porsche-design-system/packages/components/src/components/layout/button-group/button-group.usage.md

 **Responsive behaviour**

-Buttons that are placed in a horizontal row on larger screens are always to be stacked on mobile (viewport XS) or screen areas with a maximum width of 479 px, each of them occupying a separate line, and, as generally defined for mobile, spanning full-width.
+Buttons that are placed in a horizontal row on larger screens are always to be stacked on mobile (breakpoint XS) or screen areas with a maximum width of 479 px, each of them occupying a separate line, and, as generally defined for mobile, spanning full-width.
 According to the F pattern the primary call-to-action button should always be placed on top of the button group ([UX Design](https://uxdesign.cc/buttons-placement-and-order-bb1c4abadfcb), 2019).

 ![Responsive behaviour of horizontally aligned buttons](./assets/patterns-buttons-groups-horizontal-responsiveness.png)